city

 The headline on your law firm's LinkedIn profile serves two purposes.
 The obvious function is to help you attract more clients by grabbing peoples' attention as they scroll through search results.
 However, your headline can also help you increase your visibility during these searches.

-A search engine optimized (SEO'd) headline will appear on the search results pages of relevant queries.
-For instance, let's say your law firm provides family law services in Alabama.
-If your headline includes the phrase "Alabama family lawyer," your LinkedIn account will likely appear when potential clients use those phrases in their search.
+A search engine optimized (SEO) headline will appear on the search engines' results pages of relevant queries.
+For instance, let's say your firm provides family law services in Alabama.
+If your headline includes the phrase "Alabama family lawyer," your LinkedIn account will likely appear when prospective clients use those phrases in their search.

 relevant bankruptcy practice area